airbusgeo/playground-metrics/README.rst

 Playground mAP scoring python API
 =================================

+Jump to the `complete documentation <https://playground-metrics.readthedocs.io/en/latest/>`_ on ReadTheDocs.

 mAP stands for *mean average precision* and is a common metric in detection tasks and challenges.

 In an effort to standardize evaluation tasks to implement efficient benchmarkings of algorithms, the following module